themichaelusa/libpostal-parse/README.md

 libpostal is a C library for parsing/normalizing street addresses around the world using statistical NLP and open data.
 The goal of this project is to understand location-based strings in every language, everywhere.

-libpostal-parse is an extension that supports a --parse flag.
+_libpostal-parse is a fork of libpostal that supports a --parse flag._

 Installation
 -------